 The directors are regarded as the key management of the Group.
 The compensation paid or payable to the key management for employment services is disclosed in note 30.

 (b) Balances with related parties

+2018 HK\$'000 2017 HK\$'000

+Non-trading balance:

-2017 HK\$'000 2016 HK\$'000 Non-trading balance: Amount due from a non-controlling shareholder of a subsidiary - Chairman Food & Beverage Management Limited - 40 Non-trading balance: Amount due from an associate - Modern Shanghai International Food & Beverage Limited 80 Amounts due from related parties 80 40
+Amount due from an associate - Modern Shanghai International Food & Beverage Limited 108 80

 29 RELATED PARTY TRANSACTIONS (CONTINUED)

 (b) Balances with related parties (Continued)